-When emotional intelligence is enhanced and strengthened from a young age, kids will be better prepared to tackle the challenges and tough situations they face in adolescence and in their adult years.
+When emotional intelligence is enhanced and strengthened from a young age, kids will be better prepared to address the challenging situations they face in adolescence and in their adult years.

 They’ll also grow up happier and more well-adjusted because they’ll be equipped with the right skills and tools they need to deal effectively with life from the start.

-With these goals in mind, let’s take a look at some character building activities that help kids learn essential moral values like compassion and understanding.
+With this in mind, let’s take a look at some character building activities that help kids learn essential moral values like compassion and understanding.